 You cannot dissolve an InnoDB Cluster that is currently part of an InnoDB ClusterSet deployment unless it is the only cluster in the ClusterSet or the cluster is invalidated.
-In all other configurations, you must remove it from the InnoDB ClusterSet as described in Section 8.10.4, "Removing a Cluster from an InnoDB ClusterSet".
+In all other configurations, you must remove it from the InnoDB ClusterSet as described in Section 9.10.4, "Removing a Cluster from an InnoDB ClusterSet".

-If the cluster is the only cluster in the ClusterSet or the cluster is invalidated, you can use dba.dropMetadataSchema() or cluster.dissolve() on the cluster.
+If the cluster is the only cluster in the ClusterSet or the cluster is invalidated, you can use ${\tt dba.dropMetadataSchema()}$ or ${\tt cluster.dissolve()}$ on the cluster.

-8.10.4 Removing a Cluster from an InnoDB ClusterSet
+9.10.4 Removing a Cluster from an InnoDB ClusterSet

-If you cannot repair a cluster, you can remove it from the InnoDB ClusterSet using a clusterSet.removeCluster() command.
+To remove a cluster from the InnoDB ClusterSet, use clusterSet.removeCluster() command.
 A force option is available if the cluster cannot be contacted at all.